Zarda is a sweetish rice which has its origins in the Mughal era! A delightful & flavorsome dish which tastes amazing!

 While I start reading and researching for what to post for the “Lucknow/Awadhi Recipes” this month, Zarda was the first thing in my mind.
 I knew I had to recreate the magic of my childhood, the aroma and the excitement of opening that “lunch box” and fighting for every bite we could get.

 Zarda is essentially a sweet rice which has it’s origins coming from Mughals.
-There are versions of this available all through the the areas of India which had been touched in some ways from the Mughals.
+There are versions of this available all through the the areas of India which had been touched in some ways by the Mughals.
 Most of the recipes I read on the net didn’t have tutti fruity in it, however I have gone and added them since the memory of Zarda for me always had them.
+It is amazing how a childhood memory comes back to you when you read books.
+Especially food memories.